roytang/blog/content/posts/2007/09/lorwyn-some-other-cards-of-note.md

-Noncreature spells with converted mana cost 4 or greater can&#8217;t be played.
+Noncreature spells with converted mana cost 4 or greater can&'t be played.

-Noncreature spells with {X} in their mana costs can&#8217;t be played.
+Noncreature spells with {X} in their mana costs can&'t be played.